-Even delivery The ad server will deliver 5% more than the even goal.
-However, due to forecasting hints, the delivery indicator may be higher than 105% particularly early on in a campaign. (learn more about forecasting hints to the ad server)
+Even delivery The ad server delivers 5% more than the even goal, though the delivery indicator may be higher than 105% due to inventory forecast insights.

-How will selecting "As fast as possible" for a line item affect other line items?
+"As fast as possible" and other line items

 It can be helpful to think of "as fast as possible" line items as "deliver fast, if possible" line items.
 In other words, if there is enough inventory, they should deliver fast, but we're not going to preempt delivery of "evenly" scheduled line items at the same priority.

-For both frontloaded and even delivery line items, DFP distributes the total number of impressions over the life of the campaign.
-DFP distributes the impressions by calculating hourly delivery goals for the line item based on:
+For both frontloaded and even delivery line items, Ad Manager distributes the total number of impressions over the life of the campaign.
+Ad Manager distributes the impressions by calculating hourly delivery goals for the line item based on: